University of Kentucky Logo

 University of Kentucky Seal Logo

-The seal details the history of the university.
-It consists of a double circle, the outer rim of which is made in the form of a twisted rope.
-In large letters, the name of the institution is between the first and second rim, and at the bottom is the motto: united we stand, divided we fall.
+The seal details the university’s history.
+It consists of a double circle, the outer rim of which is made of a twisted rope.
+Between the first and second rims, the institution’s name is in large letters, and at the bottom is the motto: United we stand, divided we fall.

-The inscription’s meaning is embodied by the image in the center, in which an Indian and a gentleman settler make a deal, and the gentleman thanks the native by shaking his hand.
+The inscription’s meaning is embodied by the central image, in which an Indian and a gentleman settler make a deal, and the gentleman thanks the native by shaking his hand.
 The intertwined rope on the outer rim symbolizes this union.

 The composition points to the Morrill Act.
-The document allowed their land to be taken from the Indians by treaty or simple confiscation.
+The document authorized the taking of their land from the Indians by treaty or by simple confiscation.
 The land was then divided into tracts and distributed among the states.
 Each state could sell the land and use the proceeds to establish and maintain educational institutions to teach the necessary trades.
 Kentucky had two such institutions, and the Agricultural and Mechanical College was one of them.

-The seal shows the land treaty process between the government and the Indians, without which the college could not exist.
+The seal depicts the land-treaty process between the government and the Indians, without which the college could not exist.

 The center circle of the seal has three significant dates for the institution:

-• 1865, the founding year when educator John Bowman, using Morrill’s Law, founded the Agricultural and Mechanical College as a branch of the University of Kentucky, which later became Transylvania University.
-This relationship is one of the meanings of the motto of the seal.
+• In 1865, the founding year, educator John Bowman, using Morrill’s Law, founded the Agricultural and Mechanical College as a branch of the University of Kentucky, which later became Transylvania University.
+This relationship is one of the meanings of the seal’s motto.

-The entire composition duplicates certain elements of the seal of the state of Kentucky, in which the university is located.
+The entire composition duplicates certain elements of the state of Kentucky’s seal, which is located in the university’s state.

 Font and Colors